tracygu/tracygu.github.io/_posts/2019-08-09-getting-started.md

 ##  Publish to GitHub Pages

-For security reasons, **GitHub Pages** runs on `safe` mode, which means the third-party Jekyll plugins (e.g. `jekyll-timeago`)  doesn't work, so we have to build locally rather than on GitHub.
+For security reasons, GitHub Pages runs on `safe` mode, which means the third-party Jekyll plugins (e.g. `jekyll-timeago`)  doesn't work, so **we have to build locally rather than on GitHub Pages**.

 There are two basic types of GitHub Pages sites, so you can choose one of them to finish the publishing.